IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 ### Using the UID2 Integration Environment

-By default, the SDK is configured to work with the UID2 production environment https://prod.uidapi.com .
+By default, the SDK is configured to work with the UID2 production environment: [https://prod.uidapi.com](https://prod.uidapi.com).
 If you want to use the UID2 integration environment instead, provide the following URL in your call to initialize UID2Manager:

 #### For Android: